 During Veritas Access installation, the installer asks if you want to configure NIC bonding or exclude NICs.
 Enter y if you want to exclude a NIC.

 '''

-Do you want to configure NIC bonding or exclude NICs? [y,n,q] (n) y
+Do you want to configure NIC bonding or exclude NICs or configure VLAN

+tagging? [y,n,q] (n)

 '''

 2 The installer prompts you to enter your selection.
 Enter 1 to exclude a NIC.